AshishLakkapatri/Data-Visualisation-With-Tableau/README.md

 # COVID-19 SQL Data Exploration Project Extension: Tableau Integration

 ## Overview
 This Tableau project serves as an extension to the previously conducted "COVID-19 Data Exploration Project."
 Building upon the SQL skills acquired in the initial project, this extension leverages Tableau for data visualization and interactive dashboard creation.
 The objective is to enhance the understanding of COVID-19 data by providing dynamic and visually impactful representations of the analyzed metrics.
+This project focuses on analyzing COVID-19 data at both the continental and location-specific levels using the PortfolioProject database.
+The queries provide insights into total cases, total deaths, death percentages, and infection rates relative to population for different geographical entities.

 ## Tableau Integration
 The project seamlessly integrates with Tableau, a powerful data visualization tool, to present the insights gained from the SQL analysis.
 By employing Tableau's features, including dashboards, charts, and interactive elements, the project aims to offer a user-friendly and comprehensive view of the COVID-19 data trends.